English liner notes

 "I didn't' care that they didn't play my music on the radio stations; they loved me at the biggest station in Israel: the bus station."

-The emergence of Arabesk – the hybrid, Arabic influenced the style of Turkish music by many scholars connected to a new political order with military coup d'etat and Turgut Özal's economic and social reforms 80s.
+The emergence of Arabesk – the hybrid, Arabic influenced the style of Turkish music by many scholars connected to a new political order with military coup d'etat and Turgut Özal's economic and social reforms of the 80s.
 But Arabesk as a musical genre came to existence much earlier.
 Its origins shall be traced back to the 1950s, together with the massive rural-urban migrations.
 Arab music has been present in Turkish popular culture for centuries.
 Thanks to the imported Arabic products of popular culture, such as films and music broadcasted on foreign radio and television, its influences were very pervasive and influential in Turkey until the 50th.
 Turkish intelligentsia, who saw in Arabesk "an inner Orient in a supposedly Western country," treated Arabesk with hostility.
 As a genre, it was perceived as back warded and dangerous.
 It has been labeled as the sound of slums and the music of minibus culture ("gecekondu ve dolmuş müziği"), depicting reality, which Turkish elites perceived as corrupted and harmful.

 The most condemned by the officials and elites genre of Turkish music was at the same time the most popular music in the country.
-The open-air, ticket free concerts of Arabesk artists were the most succesful events with massive crowds willing to see their idols.
-From an ethno-musical point of view, arabesk is a hybrid musical style, blending Turkish folk, Arabic Music, and western pop and rock and, as Orhan Gencebay wanted to see, it - a form of "indigenous cosmopolitanism."
+The open-air, ticket free concerts of Arabesk artists were the most popular events with massive crowds willing to see their idols.
+From an ethno-musical point of view, Arabesk is a hybrid musical style, blending Turkish folk, Arabic music, and western pop and rock and, as Orhan Gencebay wanted to see, it is a form of "indigenous cosmopolitanism."
 Arabesk music and the artists of the genre were banned in television and national radio until the 80s; still, it was released on vinyl by various Turkish music labels.
 But the real boom of the genre happened with the technological revolution in the music industry and the production of cheap and accessible magnetic cassettes with its musical hub in Unkapanı – IMÇ.
 All the big and small music labels established their offices and welcomed the Arabesk, folk, and religious music artists to sign a contract.
 Arabesk took over the Turkish music scene and started to be the most profitable music genre, dividing Turkish society more than ever.
 Since the 1980s and the military coup until 2000, Arabesk came a long way and made a cut to the national radio and television.
 Orhan Gencebay, Müslüm Gürses, Ibrahim Tatlises, Sibel Can, Kibariye, Bergen, Bülent Ersoy, Adnan Senses or Ferdi Tayfur became the national heroes and heroines of Turkish music and reached the pick of nationwide popularity.
 Arabesk cassettes traveled with Turkish immigrants to Europe (Turkish labels as Türküola, Uzelli, and Minarecı established their German companies).
 They reached a new audience in all the Arabic and Middle Eastern countries, including Israel.

 Oriental communities in Israel faced the same systematic oppression of the elites until the 80s.
-The Multicultural, polyphonic Music of Mizrahi Jews could not find almost any visibility in the official music distribution for a long time.
-Radio editors, record company executives, official promoters were rejecting the "subversive music of Mizrahi."
+The Multicultural, polyphonic music of Mizrahi Jews could not find almost any visibility in the official music distribution for a long time.
+Radio editors, record company executives, and official promoters were rejecting the "subversive music of Mizrahi."
 Thanks to a massive recognition of the "Greek sound," which, according to Oded Erez, was "one of the main stylistic inspiration of musiqa mizrahit in 1970", and the nationwide success of a Yemenite singer Zohar Argov, Mizrahi music started to be more and more noticeable.
-Avihu Medina, Haim Moshe, Margalit Tzanani, or Ahouva Ozeri began to be slowly recognizable outside of the Mizrahi culture.
+Avihu Medina, Haim Moshe, Margalit Tzanani, or Ahouva Ozeri began to be slowly recognizable outside of Mizrahi culture.
 Recognition of half of the Israeli population started to be inevitable.
 I agree with Amy Horowitz, that "in the 90s the cassette industry reset the concept of Israeli music and Israeli national identity.
-Musiqat qasetot (cassette music), or the equally derogatory term, musiqa shel ha-tahana ha-merkazit (music of the Central Bus Station), started to "contaminate" the soundscape of Israel.
+Musiqat qasetot (cassette), or the equally derogatory term, musiqa shel ha-tahana ha-merkazit (music of the Central Bus Station), started to "contaminate" the soundscape of Israel.
 The tachanah (Central Bus Station) - situated in the Neve Sha'anan neighborhood of south Tel Aviv was and still is an area populated by Mizrahi Jews, immigrants from former Soviet Union countries, and working-class citizens.
 It was a seven-floor construction, where people were buying cheap daily products, rushing to get the bus to another part of the country, exchanging currency, and purchasing cassettes.
 The place was packed with numerous small cassette shops and stalls playing loud music from the worn out speakers simultaneously.
-Thanks to three production companies - Reuveni Brothers, Ben-Mosh Productions, and Azoulay Brothers, the Mizrahi music became a cheap commodity.
+Thanks to three production companies - Reuveni Brothers, Ben-Mosh Productions, and Azoulay Brothers, Mizrahi music became a cheap commodity.
 The low-fi quality of the recordings did not stop customers from buying the cassettes.
 The message from the lyrics and familiar sound was far more crucial than the quality of the sound.
 The artists recorded their tapes in private houses or DIY studios, with simple and primitive synthesizers imitating Oriental instruments and poorly recorded vocals.

 Even though the Mizrahi music started leek gradually out of the Central Bus Station and poor neighborhoods into Israel's general soundscape, it was officially a low and "primitive" sound of the recordings preventing the music from being broadcasted in the national distribution channels.
 But the process of mizrahization of the Israeli mainstream already started and could not be stopped.